NEWS & UPDATES

 I offer my best to James and all other participants.
 Our collective goal is to get to

-the truth about whether or not the Newton Bible Code is algorithmic, and we will.
+the truth about whether or not the Sagan Signal is algorithmic, and we will.

 In memory of Carl

 This site is dedicated to the memory of Carl Sagan, who, nineteen years ago, passed away in an untimely death.
 The latest biographical research reveals that, in every fiber of his being and until the day he died, Carl was convinced that extraterrestrials exist and have visited Earth.
 Throughout his life, almost no one in mainstream science shared that opinion.
 Most argued that, though it is highly probable that ET’s exist, they are too far away to ever physically reach our planet.

 We now know that that isn’t true, quite the opposite.
 If ET’s exist, there is almost no possibility that they haven’t been here.
 All that was needed to prove an alien visitation to Earth was to find what Carl called “ironclad” evidence of their presence.
 That evidence has now been found, in precisely the place where Carl thought it might exist – in the Bible.